scilus/containers-scilus/docker-bake.md

 in the local build cache.
 Some of those caches can be quite heavy and it can be good to perform clean operation of the local docker build cache frequently.
-In order to retain as much of it as possible, the cache of critical blocks of the sequence is uploaded directly to dockerhub.
+In order to retain as much of it as possible, the cache of critical blocks of the sequence is uploaded directly to Dockerhub.

 The whole caching behavior can be turned off using the `bake` parameter `--no-cache`, but it disables both incoming and outcoming cache.
 To only affect one or the